-This Celeriac Apple Soup is a tasty, nutritious soup to add to a winter meal.
+This Celeriac and Apple Soup is a tasty, vegan soup to add to a winter meal.
 Plus, it’s topped with crispy chickpeas that provide a satisfying crunch!

 Aside from all of this excitement, we are also having blizzard-like conditions today.
 With the snow falling down outside, I am sipping a cup of coffee and writing this blog post for the coziest, easiest vegetable soup around.
 What a Monday!

 This vegetable soup is made with celeriac, also known as celery root.
 You may have seen this funky looking vegetable before at a farmers market or grocery store.

 Celeriac tastes very similar to traditional celery stalks, but has a more concentrated flavor.
 The flesh of this knobby root vegetable is also loaded with nutrients, specifically fiber, vitamin C, B vitamins, and potassium.

 To eat celeriac, start by slicing off/peeling the brown exterior.
 You can slice and dice the inside flesh however you like, and can enjoy celeriac raw or cooked, in the form of soups or mashes.

 This Celeriac and Apple Soup combines tart Granny Smith apples with earthy celeriac for a delicious result.
 Topped with chopped chives and crispy chickpeas, it’s a tasty and satisfying way to get in some extra vegetables.

 How to Make Vegan Celeriac and Apple Soup

 - Peel and dice the celeriac and onion, and core and dice the apples.
 Sautee them with olive oil in a large soup pot.

 - Add the vegetable stock and bring to a boil, then lower heat to a simmer, cover, and cook for 20-25 minutes until the celery root is tender.